learn-co-students/crowdfunding-sql-lab-001/README.md

 - Select the titles of all projects that have met their funding goal.

-- Select user names and amounts of all pledges.
+- Select user names and amounts of all pledges gropued by name.
 Order them by the amount.

 - Select the category names, and pledge amounts of all pledges in the music category.